brito-rafa/k8s-webhooks/multiple-gvk/README.md

 ## Creating a second API Group version with kubebuilder

-Run the following command:
+Run the following commands:

 ```
-kubebuilder create api --group music --version v1alpha1 --kind RockBand
+$ kubebuilder create api --group music --version v1alpha1 --kind RockBand --resource=true --controller=false

-# answer "y" for "Create Resource" and "n" for the "Create Resource"
+$ kubebuilder create webhook --group music --version v1alpha1 --kind RockBand --conversion
+Writing scaffold for you to edit...
+Webhook server has been set up for you.
+You need to implement the conversion.Hub and conversion.Convertible interfaces for your CRD types.
+api/v1alpha1/rockband_webhook.go
 ```

 You now should see a second directory under `music/api` with the version `v1alpha1`.